A Few of Our Favorite Knives with Micarta Handles

 It’s probably the most comfortable fixed blade knife in its size range and the leather sheath looks great and sits on the belt you rarely ever notice it after it’s been on for a few minutes.
 The grind and edge are just about perfect for whittling and carving wood, and it has a lot more chopping power than anyone has a right to expect from a 3.5″ blade.
 The only complaint I’ve ever had about the Guardian 3 is that it’s hard to strike a spark off a ferro rod with it.

-Check out our full review of it here.
+Check out our full review of the Bradford Guardian 3 here.

 TOPS 3 Pointer